dnwitko/IT-360-Final-Project/README.md

 # Project Proposal

 ## Overview
 **Project name:** Log Analysis And Summary Tool (L.A.A.S.T)
 **Description:** A post-intrusion detection tool that analyzes log files of different formats (.txt, .evtx, etc.) and generates a comprehensive summary of the data found.

+**Objectives:**
+- Analyze log files
+- Ability to parse multiple different file formats
+- Relatively fast speeds
-**Objectives:** Analyze log files, ability to parse multiple different file formats, relatively fast speeds, summary generated is accurate to the scenario.
+- Summary generated is accurate to the scenario

+**Success criteria:**
-**Success criteria:** Provide a file path to a folder or a drive and analyze most or all log files associated, then generate an accurate summary of the data.
+Provide a file path to a folder or a drive and analyze most or all log files associated, then generate an accurate summary of the data.

 **Start Date:** August 27th, 2026
 **End Date:** December 5th, 2026

 ## Stakeholders
-**Sponsor designation:**
-Santander Bank will commission Mandiant for an internal audit, who will license our tool [2].
+**Sponsor designation:** Santander Bank will commission Mandiant for an internal audit, who will license our tool [2].

 ### **Stakeholder list:**